e-300/k3s-trading-platform/README.md

 This project is a small, **paper-trading quant platform** running on a local k3s cluster.
 It does **not** trade real money.
 What it actually does is the following:

-- Pulls live (or stubbed) market price and volume data
+- Pulls live market price and volume data
 - Computes simple features (price return + volume spike)
 - Runs one rule-based strategy that generates BUY/SELL signals
 - Simulates trades and tracks positions/PnL in Postgres